Vegas Nightlife Guide

 Las Vegas strip clubs follow the same general 21+ rule as nightclubs — with one legally unique exception.
 Here is the complete breakdown for all 12 major gentlemen's clubs in the city.

 Little Darlings at 1514 Western Ave is the only adult entertainment venue in Las Vegas that admits guests under 21.
 Because Nevada law prohibits alcohol service at fully nude venues without a grandfathered license, Little Darlings operates BYOB and admits guests 18 and older.
 All other strip clubs require guests to be 21 with valid government-issued photo ID.
-See our best strip clubs guide for full venue rankings, pricing, and what to expect at each club.
+See our best strip clubs guide for full venue rankings, our no cover strip clubs guide for free entry at every venue, and our bottle service guide for VIP pricing at each club.

 Under 21 Nightlife Options